Current Students

 Amabel (Youngbin) Jeon

 Amabel (she/her) is a sixth-year PhD candidate in social psychology working with Dr. Daphna Oyserman.
 Amabel received her B.A. in Psychology with a minor in East Asian Studies from Wesleyan University in 2019.
-Her current research interests broadly focus on applying a cognitive frame to understand culture, particularly in bias and decision-making.
+Her current research interests broadly focus on applying a cognitive frame to understand how culture shapes decision-making in ambiguous contexts.

 Andrew Gorenz